-First one in our talks series - Copenhagen-trailblazer, Lotta Lavanti aka.
-Medium-Sized-Daddy.
-With tracks that Lotta aka.
-Medium-Sized-Daddy is listening to while strolling through the busy streets of Copenhagen.
-If you ever wondered what kind of music a professional-chameleon would listen to in the past month and would make her groove like a fleuve, this is it."
+For the first edition of “Talks” a series of informal conversations with people that inspire us, we speak with Lotta Lavanti aka.
+Medium-Sized-Daddy, a Copenhagen-based creative and trail-blazing woman. - With tracks that Lotta is listening to while strolling through the busy streets of Copenhagen.
+If you ever wondered what kind of music a professional chameleon would listen to in the past month and would make her groove like a fleuve, this is it."

 Lotta: I guess if I were to put something on it would have to be This Must Be the Place by Talking Heads.
 And my signature dance moves are just Mister Beans dance moves, kind of like a white dad at a barbecue.